Pawan Bahuguna

 Content of autoinst.iso

-After analyzing, I was not able to link the line number on the error message to KS.CFG present on ISO file.
+After analyzing, I was not able to link the line number on the error message to KS.CFG file present in ISO.
 Below are the screenshot and content of KS.cfg for your reference.
-If you want you can take a look and let me know your thoughts. autoinst iso Content
+If you want you can take a look and let me know your thoughts.

 #langsupport --default en_US